mariadb-corporation/MaxScale/Documentation/routers/ReadWriteSplit.md

 ### Examples of limitations

 If new database "db" was created and client executes “USE db” and it is routed to slave before the CREATE DATABASE clause is replicated to all slaves there is a risk of executing query in wrong database.
 Similarly, if any response that RWSplit sends back to the client differ from that of the master, there is a risk for misbehavior.
+To prevent this, any failures in session command execution are treated as fatal errors and all connections by the session to that particular slave server will be closed.
+In addition, the server will not used again for routing for the duration of the session.

 Most imaginable reasons are related to replication lag but it could be possible that a slave fails to execute something because of some non-fatal, temporary failure while execution of same command succeeds in other backends.

 ## Examples